CalmBum/CalmBum/README.md

-Make sure to place the folder named CalmBum into your lib folder
+Make sure to place the folder named CalmBum into your resources folder